How will anyone know?

 That’s the question clients ask about assets that they don’t want to disclose on their bankruptcy schedules.

 Clients are usually afraid of losing the property or of involving family and friends with the bankruptcy court.
-They really just want to fly under the radar with their social circles.
+They really just want to fly under the radar in their social circles.

 Why do we have to include it?